-MGMT428 - Theoretical Application Project in Operations Management
+MGMT428 - Theoretical Application Project in Operations Management 3 Credits Available as hybrid only

 This course applies the concepts, theories, and principles of operations and project management to work-related situations.

 MGMT429 - International Organizations

 This course explores the roles of international organizations and/or agreements that affect business organizations.
 Topics include regional agreements, the World Bank, the World Trade Organization, The European Union, NAFTA and the International Monetary Fund.